anuja01/JSInterviewQnA/Generic_Frontend_developerQnA.md

  How to use: http://lesscss.org/usage/

 ### 10. Difference between `inline`, `block` and `inline-block`
-`inline` - arrange elements horizontally, don't respect margins and paddings.
+`inline` - arrange elements horizontally, don't respect margins and paddings, and can't control width and height.
 `block` - arrange elements vertically, and respect margins and paddings.
-`inline-block` - arrange elements horizontally as `inline`, but respect margins and paddings like `block`.
+`inline-block` - arrange elements horizontally as `inline`, but respect margins and paddings like `block`, and can control width and height.